openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

    how to use these variables.

-   If you build as you normally would, without specifying any recipes in the :term:`LICENSE_FLAGS_WHITELIST` variable, the build stops and provides you with the list of recipes that you have tried to include in the image that need entries in the :term:`LICENSE_FLAGS_WHITELIST` variable.
+   If you build as you normally would, without specifying any recipes in the :term:`LICENSE_FLAGS_ACCEPTED` variable, the build stops and provides you with the list of recipes that you have tried to include in the image that need entries in the :term:`LICENSE_FLAGS_ACCEPTED` variable.
 Once you enter the appropriate license flags into it, restart the build to continue where it left off.
 During the build, the prompt will not appear again since you have satisfied the requirement.

-   Once the appropriate license flags are on the white list in the :term:`LICENSE_FLAGS_WHITELIST` variable, you can build the encumbered image with no change at all to the normal build process.
+   Once the appropriate license flags are on the white list in the :term:`LICENSE_FLAGS_ACCEPTED` variable, you can build the encumbered image with no change at all to the normal build process.

 #. *Get a Pre-Built Version of the BSP:* You can get this type of BSP by